Pavani-Dev-99/Task_Flow/README.md

 # Task Flow

-A full-stack task management application built with Next.js, TypeScript, Prisma, and MySQL.
+A full-stack task management application built with **Next.js, TypeScript, Prisma, and MySQL**.

-Task Flow provides role-based access for administrators and employees.
+Task Flow provides role-based access for **administrators and employees**.
 Employees can manage their tasks, while administrators can manage users, monitor tasks, and export task data.

 ## Features